 Characters of the great Apocalypse,

 The types and symbols of Eternity,

 Of first, and last, and midst, and without end.

-(lines 638-40)5
+(lines 638-40)

 Instead, Moore creates closure by obscuring abrupt violence with a double veil of similes.
 Thus, the action described within the poem is not temporally located; rather than present the onslaught of the avalanche as past, present, or future, the poem simultaneously presents us with its consequences: "its claw cut" and the sharp noise that apparently precedes this effect.
-This conflation of act and aftermath, rather than being resolved, is enhanced by the similes that reiterate violence converted into loveliness: " with a sound like the crack of a rifle, / in a order, sequence, and meaning are deflected in favor of the aestheticization of the image, as the figural continues its task of displacing violence with beauty.
+This conflation of act and aftermath, rather than being resolved, is enhanced by the similes that reiterate violence converted into loveliness: " 'with a sound like the crack of a rifle, / in a curtain of powdered snow launched like a waterfall.' " As readers, our desire for order, sequence, and meaning are deflected in favor of the aestheticization of the image, as the figural continues its task of displacing violence with beauty.